Undergraduate Applicant Hub

 3rd Prize: Book vouchers worth £50

-All shortlisted entrants will also be invited to Oxford for the day for a celebration and series of workshops to support their applications to university, delivered by our admissions staff and tutors.
-All shortlisted videos will also be promoted on the Pembroke College website and social media.
+All shortlisted entrants will also be invited to Oxford for the day for a celebration event.
+All winning videos will also be promoted on the Pembroke College website and social media.
 We will be able to reimburse reasonable travel costs to attend the celebration.

 How to Enter